hieupham19-hcmus/PathFinding/README.md

 To install these dependencies, use the following command in your terminal:

-*Tabspace* pip install -r requirements.txt
+&nbsp; pip install -r requirements.txt

 Ensure you have `pip` installed and you are in the directory containing the `requirements.txt` file or specify the path to it.